-Fencing can be an effective management tool for eliminating or reducing deer damage and, in some cases, may be the preferred damage abatement option.
+Fencing can be an effective management tool for eliminating or reducing deer damage and, in many cases, may be the most effective damage abatement option.
 When attempting to protect large areas, permanent high-tensile wire (HTW) fences are recommended.
-These fences consist of a series of electrified smooth wires spaced about 8 inches apart and extend about 10 ft. in height.
-HTW fences are durable and long-lived, but do require periodic maintenance and monitoring to assure maximum cost-effectiveness.
-Temporary HTW electric fencing or fences that use polytape strands are other alternatives, usually best suited to smaller acreages or where protection is needed for only a short, but critical, period of time.
-When using any form of electrified fencing, the unit should be charged at all times to prevent deer from becoming habituated to it and gaining confidence by testing it during down times.
-Electric fences that have been baited with an attractant (for example peanut butter) demonstrate noticeable enhanced success over non-baited fences, as deer are more likely to develop an immediate association between the fence and its negative consequence when drawn in by baiting.
-The addition of cloth strips, flagging, and reflectors certainly increases visibility, but have displayed only marginal improvement in efficacy over fences lacking such visual cues.
+These fences consist of a series of electrified smooth wires spaced about 8 inches apart that extend to an overall height of 10 ft.
+HTW fences are durable and long-lived but do require regular monitoring (to check voltage) and periodic maintenance (e.g., removal branches or other material that may shortout the flow of current).
+Temporary HTW electric fencing or fences that use polytape strands are available, but usually are better suited for use on smaller acreages or where protection is needed for only a short period of time.
+When using any form of electrified fencing, it should be charged at all times to prevent deer from becoming emboldened or gaining confidence from its lack of shocking during down times.
+Electric fences that have been baited with an attractant (e.g., peanut butter) demonstrate noticeable enhanced success over non-baited fences, as deer are more likely to develop an immediate association between the fence and its negative consequence when drawn in by baiting.
+The addition of cloth strips, flagging, and reflectors certainly increase the visibility of a fence, but these additions display only marginal improvement in efficacy over fences lacking such visual cues.
 Although other fencing alternatives exist, such as double-barrier fencing (2 rows of fence placed approximately 4 ft apart), heavy plastic fencing, and strands of monofilament line decorated with flagging tape streamers, none provide the level of protection or cost-effectiveness of a well-designed and properly installed and maintained electric HTW fence.
 It is important to note that no type of HTW fence will eliminate all penetration by deer.
-If complete and absolute protection from deer is desired, the only fence design that can guarantee that outcome is a 10 foot tall (minimum) woven wire fence.
+If absolute protection from deer is desired, the only fence design that can guarantee that outcome is a 10-ft tall (minimum) woven wire fence.
 However, in most situations, producers typically cannot justify the costs of procurement and installation of such a fencing system.

-Repellents produce tastes, odors, or a combination of taste and odor that animals find offensive and thus encourage deer to avoid the area being protected.
+Repellents are products that have strong or repugnant tastes, odors, or a combination of both taste and odor.
+Those that animals find most offensive will encourage them to avoid the area being protected.
 There are 2 types of repellents: contact repellents and area repellents.
 Contact repellents are applied directly to vegetation or objects via spray, shakable powder, or brush.
-Area repellents are applied in the general vicinity of the protected object and repel primarily by odor.
+Area repellents are applied in the general vicinity of the object for which protection is desired and repellency is derived primarily by odor.
 Repellents can be expensive, based on initial cost of materials, but more so by the need for frequent reapplication.
-Rain can wash repellent off vegetation, even if a "sticker" is used.
-The attractiveness of the food resource to deer, the density of deer in the area, and the availability of other natural foods in the area all influence effectiveness.
+Rain eventually will wash a repellent off vegetation, even if a "sticker" is used.
+The level of attractiveness of a food resource to deer, the density of deer in the area, and the availability of other natural foods in the area all will influence the effectiveness of repellents.
 Many repellents are labeled for use only on dormant vegetation or on non-consumable products, so growers must be sure to follow the manufacturer's instructions.
-Repellents used during the growing season must be applied as new plant growth emerges to assure maximum effectiveness.
+Repellents used during the growing season must be applied frequently to keep pace with the emergence of new, but as yet unprotected, growth.
 Regardless of the type of repellent used, all repellents are intended to reduce, rather than eliminate, deer damage; repellents should be used in conjunction with other damage abatement techniques to maximize overall success.